TAXES MUST BE PAID FOR HOUSEHOLD WORKERS

 If you employ a nanny, housekeeper, gardener, or other form of a household employee, you could be responsible for federal and state tax obligations.
-You don’t need to withhold federal income taxes, but you have the option to if the employee requests it and they fill out Form W-4.
-On the other side of that, you may have to withhold Social Security and Medicare (FICA) taxes, and pay federal unemployment (FUTA) tax.
+With the Household Employees Tax, you don’t need to withhold federal income taxes.
+Yet, you have the option to if the employee requests it and they fill out Form W-4.
+On the other hand, you may have to withhold Social Security and Medicare (FICA) taxes, and pay federal unemployment (FUTA) tax.

 FICA and FUTA tax basics